princyok/TicTacToe_ClientServer/README.md

-# How to start playing:
+# How to start playing

 1. Download the two .jar files.